davegutz/myStateOfCharge/SOC_Photon/README.md

 ### Problem:  The EKF crashes to zero after some changes to operating conditions

   You may temporarily fix this by running software reset talk ('Rs').
 Permanently - work on the EKF to make it more robust.
+One long term fix found to be running it with slower update time.

 ### Problem:  The application overflows APP_FLASH on compilation

   Too much text being stored by Serial.printf statements.
+May temporarily co-exist with the limit by reducinig NSUM summary memory size.

 ### Problem:  'Insufficient room for heap.' or 'Insufficient room for .data and .bss sections!' on compilation, or flashing red lights after flash